linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 12 Foreign exchange markets.md

 \frac {\mathbb {S} 1 , 0 0 0 , 0 0 0}{1 .
 5 9 9 0} = £ 6 2 5, 3 9 1
 $$

 The foreign exchange dealers are transacting with numerous buyers and sellers every day and they make a profit on the difference between the bid price and offer price (the bid/offer spread).
-In the above example if a dealer sold US $1 million and bought US$ 1 million with a bid/offer spread of 0.04 of a cent, a profit of £625,547 - £625,391 = £156 is made.
+In the above example if a dealer sold US \$1 million and bought US\$ 1 million with a bid/offer spread of 0.04 of a cent, a profit of £625,547 - £625,391 = £156 is made.

 # Worked example 12.1 Forex

 The basic elements of forex are so important for the rest of the chapter that it is worthwhile to pause and consolidate understanding of the quoted rates through some exercises.

-Answer the following questions on the basis that the euro/US$ (EUR/USD) exchange rate is 1.3605-1.3609, that is, US$1.3605/€ or US1.3609/€ depending on whether you are buying or selling euros.
+Answer the following questions on the basis that the euro/US$ (EUR/USD) exchange rate is 1.3605-1.3609, that is, US\$1.3605/€ or US1.3609/€ depending on whether you are buying or selling euros.

 1 What is the cost of buying €200,000?